marcusbotacin/marcusbotacin.github.io/_pages/about.md

     * Springer Artificial Intelligence Review
     * Springer Computing
     * Springer International Journal of Information Security
+    * Springer Journal of Computer Virology and Hacking Techniques (JCVHT)
     * Springer The Journal of SuperComputing
     * Taylor and Francis' Network: Computation in Neural Systems (TNET)
     * Wiley Journal of Software: Evolution and Process